lbke/research/auth.md

 ### Additional features
 - "Remember me mode": user stays authenticated for at least one month.
 If not ticked, user is logged out at the end of the session.
-- Token revokation: admin can log out an user (eg after an attack)
+- Token revokation: admin can log out an user (eg after an usurpation is identified)

 ## Non-goals
 We don't want to limit ourselves to setup server-to-server communication, or client-to-api communication.